jonnor/datascience-master/tip360/braindump.md

 such as vibration/accelerometer data or low-resolution imaging (visible,infrared).
 This is generaly out-of-scope, but it may be relevant to comment briefly on this in the report.

+## Questions
+Can one do machine learning directly on compressed sensing data?
+And then transmit the compression data for reconstruction later.

 ## Terms